Shreya8697/Shreya8697/README.md

-# 💫 About Me:
-🔭 I’m currently working on My Crypto Trading Website and College Media<br>🌱 I’m currently learning React JS, MongoDB, Tailwind, Node, and Python<br>💬 Ask me anything maybe I will solve your errors..<br>⚡ Fun fact You and I Both Are learning :)
+#⚡Hey there Fun fact You and I Both Are learning :)

 Check out my LinkedIn page every project from 2024 is updated there